68412 Physics of Energy6cp; 4hpw x 12wks

 Requisite(s): (68201 Physics 2 OR 68037 Physical Modelling) AND (33290c Statistics and Mathematics for Science OR 33230 Mathematics 2)

 The lower case 'c' after the subject code indicates that the subject is a corequisite.
 See definitions for details.

-This subject explores the physics and thermodynamics of energy systems, both in theory as well as in an authentic application of scientific work.
-It builds on the thermodynamics studied in introductory level subjects, and develops an understanding of the physics and thermodynamics underlying conventional and renewable energy systems.
-It expands on scientific reporting skills acquired in introductory level subjects and leads to the production of an energy science and technology-related scientific publication.
-The subject builds problem-solving skills in practical applications of energy science.
-Energy systems and related issues are explored in lecture and tutorial workshops and project-based group work.
-Students develop teamwork skills by completing a real-world assignment in an authentic research setting.
+This subject explores the physics of systems and machinery that produce energy or that convert it from one form to another.
+It builds on the thermodynamics studied in introductory level subjects, and develops an understanding of fundamental scientific phenomena that underly both conventional and renewable energy systems.
+The topic is approached from the perspective of statistical mechanics and thermodynamics with an emphasis of developing problem-solving skills in practical applications of energy science.
+Energy systems and related issues are explored in pre-recorded lectures, face-to-face tutorial workshops and project-based group work.
+Students develop teamwork skills by completing a ‘real-world’ assignment that is framed in a workplace-relevant context.

 Spring session, City campus